jmcclurg79/learn-python/README.md

-💾 The data
+💾 Data Source

-You source nutrition data from USDA's FoodData Central website -> https://fdc.nal.usda.gov/ This data contains the calorie content of 7,793 common foods, as well as their nutritional composition.
+The data source for the nutrition data from USDA's FoodData Central website -> https://fdc.nal.usda.gov/ This data contains the calorie content of 7,793 common foods, as well as their nutritional composition.
 Each row represents one food item, and nutritional values are based on a 100g serving.